Pilates beginner: ring exercise

 Choosing the right course or program

-For beginners, choosing the right Pilates class is crucial.
-You have several options to consider:
+For beginners, choosing The right Pilates course, whether in the gym or on our online platform with videos, is crucial.
+You have several options for sessions and programmes to consider:

-• Classes in studio or online : Studio classes offer personalized coaching with a qualified instructor who can correct your posture and guide you.
-Online courses, on the other hand, are flexible and can be taken at your own pace, from the comfort of your home.
+• Classes in studio or online Studio classes offer personalised guidance from a qualified coach who can correct your posture and guide you.
+Online classes, via our video platform, are flexible and can be followed at your own pace, from the comfort of your home.

-• Difficulty levels : It is important to start with lessons for beginners.
-These classes are designed to introduce the basics and principles of Pilates, allowing you to progress safely to intermediate and advanced levels.
+• Difficulty levels It's important to start with beginner classes.
+These classes are designed to introduce the basics and principles of Pilates, allowing you to progress safely to intermediate and advanced levels with suitable programmes.

-To start Pilates, you don't need to invest in a lot of equipment.
+To start Pilates, there's no need to invest in lots of equipment.
+With our platform, you can access warm-up videos and guided sessions.
 Here's what you'll need:

-• Comfortable dress : Wear clothing that allows great freedom of movement and does not interfere with exercise.
-Leggings and fitted t-shirts are often popular choices.
+• Comfortable dress Wear clothing that allows for a great range of movement and doesn't restrict exercises.
+Leggings and fitted t-shirts are often popular choices for practising on the floor or in a gym.

 • Non-slip floor mat : A good Pilates mat provides support and grip, preventing slipping during exercises.

 • Optional accessories : Although not essential for beginners, certain accessories can enrich your practice.
-A Pilates ball, resistance bands and a hoop can be useful to diversify your exercises.
+A Pilates ball, resistance bands and a hula hoop can be useful for diversifying your exercises and strengthening your legs with the help of a coach.

 Prepare yourself physically and mentally

-Before starting each Pilates session, it is essential to prepare well:
+Before starting each Pilates session, whether in the studio or online, it's essential to prepare properly:

-• Warm-up before the session A proper warm-up increases blood circulation and prepares your muscles for exercise.
-This can include gentle stretching and joint movement.
+• Warm-up before the session A proper warm-up increases blood circulation and prepares your muscles for exertion.
+This can include gentle stretches and joint movements.

-• Deep, controlled breathing : Learn to control your breathing, because it is central to the practice of Pilates.
-Lateral breathing is often used to effectively oxygenate muscles and improve concentration.
+• Deep, controlled breathing Learn to master your breathing, as it is central to the practice of Pilates.
+Lateral breathing, inspired by yoga, is often used to effectively oxygenate muscles and improve concentration.

-• Concentration and mental presence Pilates is not just a physical exercise, it's also a mental one.
-Concentration on each movement and mindfulness during the session are essential to reap the maximum benefits.
+• Concentration and mental presence Pilates is not just a physical exercise, it is also a mental activity.
+Concentration on each movement and mindfulness during the session are essential for deriving maximum benefit.

 Basic exercises to get started